 For more information on pedestrian safety, the Houston Police Department provides pedestrian safety brochures in six different languages on its website.

 Everyone will have to work together to decrease the number of pedestrian fatalities in Houston.
 Urban planners, advocates, drivers, and pedestrians must all be a part of changing this dangerous situation.
 Until then, accident rates are likely to keep rising.

 If you were hit by a car or truck while walking, The Law Offices of Hilda L. Sibrian, P.C. can help.
-We will evaluate your claim and explain your options.
+Our pedestrian accident attorneys will evaluate your claim and explain your options.
 Call us today at 713-863-1515 today to set up your free, no-obligation consultation.